Creamy Parsnip Puree

 2. Add the chopped parsnips and cook until tender, about 15-20 minutes.

-3. Drain the parsnips well.
+3. Drain the parsnips.

 4. In the same pot, melt the butter over medium heat.